H2Sxxa/AnyMirror/README.md

 - `match.ip` and `match.ip_cidr` only match requests whose URL host is already a literal IP such as `https://203.0.113.10/file`.
 - They do not resolve domain names to real IPs during rule matching.
+- Rule order still matters.
+When multiple rules match, the earliest rule in the config wins.

 Structured actions: